MishraBhawesh2024/About-Me/README.md

 - 👋 Hi, I’m @MaulikNepali (Bhawesh Mishra)
 - 👀 I’m interested in Data Analysis, ML algorithms, Number Theory, Statistics and other applied forms of mathematics.
-- 🌱 I’m learning some effective dimensionality reduction and visualization techniques and some DS&A algorithms.
+- 🌱 I’m learning some effective dimensionality reduction techniques and some DS&A algorithms.
-- 💞️ I’m looking to collaborate on Data Analysis/ML/Number Theory projects.
+- 💞️ I’m always open to collaborate on Data Analysis/ML/Number Theory projects.
 - 📫 How to reach me **bhaweshmishra2024@gmail.com**
 - 😄 Pronouns: He/him/his